63 blog posts tagged Apple

 Keeping an eye on the MacBook/Pro temperature

-As most people know these things run quite warm but at last two applications are available for getting hold of those elusive CPU temperature figures.
+As most people know these things run warm but at last two applications are available for getting hold of those elusive CPU temperature figures.

 JUN